-Blackout period: The blackout period refers to the time period between the end of the baseline period and the beginning of the reporting period.
+Blackout period.
+The blackout period refers to the time period between the end of the baseline period and the beginning of the reporting period.
 In this analysis, it is specified to coincide with the project installation time period, meaning that the billing period that contains the project installation date is dropped from the analysis.

 Analysis periods: Different portions of the analysis used different time periods of consumption data, therefore, it is useful to clearly define these time periods and where they were used.
-Consider a project with an installation date on a particular day d in a particular month m in a particular program yeary.
-The year before the program year is labelled as y-1, the year prior to that as y-2 and so on, while the years following the program year are labelled y+1, y+2 etc. In all cases, the billing period that contains the project installation was dropped from the analysis.
+Consider a project with an installation date on a particular day d in a particular month m in a particular program year y.
+The year before the program year is labelled as y-1, the year prior to that as y-2 and so on, while the years following the program year are labelled y=1, y+2 etc. In all cases, the billing period that contains the project installation was dropped from the analysis.
 Other sections of the analysis use the following time periods:

 - Treatment and site-level matched groups: Baseline period includes the 12 months preceding the installation billing period.
-Reporting period includes the 12 months following the installation billing - Treatment and site-level marcheu groups, useeing period.

-Future participant group: Baseline period is the calendar year preceding the program year (Year y-7).
-Reporting period is the program year itself (Year y).
+Reporting period includes the 12 months following the installation billing Treatment and site-tevel matched groups, useeine period in the period.
+Fourier participant group: Baseline period is the calendar year preceding the program year [Year y-1].
+Reporting period is the program year itself [Year y].
 Site-level consumption matching was performed using the 12 months of data immediately prior to the project installation date.

-Equivalence tests were performed using data from the previous calendar year (y-1).
+Equivalence tests were performed using data from the previous calendar year [y-1].

-Weather Normalization: Weather normalization of billing data in CalTRACK follows certain model foundations in literature (PRISM, ASHRAE Guideline 14, IPMVP Option C and the Uniform Methods Project for Whole Home Building Analysis.]
-Building energy use is modeled as a combination of base load, heating load, and cooling load.
-Heating load and cooling load reasoning load by the sassumed to have a linear relationship with heating and cooling doarned, as approximated by heating and cooling degree days, beyond particular heating and cooling balance points.
-A number of candidate OLS models are fit to the consumption data using different combinations of heating and cooling begins and cooling begins and cooling begins are fit of the consumption data using different combinations of heating and cooling begins and cooling begins are fit to the consumption data using different combinations of heating and cooling begins are fit to the consumption data using different combinations of heating and cooling begins are fit to the consumption data using different combinations of heating and cooling begins are fit to the consumption data using different sets of independent variables.
+Weather Normalization: Weather normalization of billing data in CaITRACK follows certain model foundations in literature (PRISM, ASIRAE Guideline 14, IPMVP Option C and the Uniform Methods Project for Whole Home Building Analysis).
+Building energy use is modeled as a combination of base load, heating load, and cooling data and cooling load are assumed to have a linear relationship with heating and cooling demand, as approximated by heating and cooling degree days, beyond particular heating and cooling balance points.
+A number of candidate OLS models are fit to the consumption data using different combinations of heating and cooling balance points franging from 30 to 90 F] and different sets of independent variables.
 The model with the highest adjusted R-squared that contains strictly positive coefficients is selected as the final model and used to calculate normalized energy usage.

 Model Types: CalTRACK specifies a linear relationship between energy use and temperature as reflected in the building consumption profile.
-In the most generic case, a model would include an intercept term, a heating balance point and heating slope coefficient, and a cooling balance point and a cooling slope coefficient.
-Depending on the fuel a building uses for heating or cooling or its consumption patterns, models with a single temperature coefficient and balance point (i.e., heating or cooling) may be more appropriate.
+In the most generic case, a model would include an intercept term, a heating balance point and heating is alone coefficient.
+Tage and temperature coefficient and balance point and a cooling solar coefficient.
+Depending on the fuel a building uses for heating or cooling or its consumption patterns, models with a single temperature coefficient and balance point (a.e., heating or cooling alone coefficient) and balance point (a.e., heating or cooling or profile.